IA DUAL MAJOR: Policy, Curriculum & Requirements

 IA 501 has two goals: 1) to introduce students to a set of pressing global issues (this substantive focus changes depending on the faculty member teaching the course), and 2) to introduce the process of designing and conducting research.
 At the end of IA 501 students write a research proposal for research on/in the country of the foreign experience.

-IA 501 is usually taken no later than spring semester of the sophomore year; pre-requisite is IA 401 and must be completed before the foreign experience.
+This course is recommended during the sophomore year; pre-requisite is IA 401 and must be completed before the foreign experience.

 IA 701 – Seminar in International Affairs